-Resource Attribute/Potential Effects Alternative A - BFN Shutdown Alternative B - BFN Subsequent License Renewal Meteorology, Air Quality, Climate Change and Greenhouse Gasses (continued) Climatology and effects due to climate change.
-Impacts due to BFN shutdown: Small impacts on GHGs as a result of emissions during decommissioning.
+Resource Attribute/Potential Effects Alternative A - BFN Shutdown Alternative B - BFN Subsequent License Renewal Air Quality, Climate Change and Greenhouse Gasses (continued) Climate Change to climate change. nd Greenhouse Gasses Impacts due to BFN shutdown: Small impacts on GHGs as a result of emissions during decommissioning.
 These impacts would be temporary and would not be expected to contribute to climate change.
-Impacts due to new generation assets: Small impacts on GHGs from the construction of alternative generation sources.
+The impacts of BFN on air quality, GHGs, and global climate change would be expected to be small. (continued) Impacts due to new generation assets: Small impacts on GHGs from the construction of alternative generation sources.
 These impacts would be temporary and would not be expected to contribute to climate change.
 Operation of a new SMR or solar plant(s) would not create a significant source of pollutants including GHG, because those facilities produce considerably less air pollutants when compared to fossil- fueled generation sources.
 Therefore, the environmental impact of a new SMR or solar plant(s) would be small.
-Operation of a new natural gas fired turbine plant would increase some GHGs and impacts would be small to moderate.
-The impacts of BFN on global climate change and greenhouse gas emissions would be expected to be small.
+Operation of a new natural gas-fired turbine plant would increase some GHGs and impacts would be small to moderate.
 Gasoline and diesel emissions from vehicles and equipment.
 Impacts due to BFN shutdown: Vehicle and equipment emissions would initially increase during decommissioning of BFN which would result in small temporary impacts on GHG emissions.
 No changes or new impacts would occur.
 Impacts due to new generation assets: Vehicle and equipment emissions would initially increase during construction of any alternative generation resources which would result in small temporary impacts on GHG emissions.